crownstone/bluenet/docs/PROTOCOL.md

 Type | Name | Description
 --- | --- | ---
 uint 8 | enable | 0 = OFF, other = ON
-uint 16 | delay | start scanner with delay in ms
+uint 16 | delay | Start scanner with delay in ms, (required, but not used when stopping the scanner).

 #### <a name="cmd_keep_alive_payload"></a>Keep alive payload